Title:Under the Never Sky

 Rossi creates a rich, detailed world.
 The sky, known as the aether, is a character.
 It’s roiling colors and powerful storms reflect the action, shifting through different types of turmoil as tensions increase.

 Aria and Perry are thrown together from the very beginning.
 This is made more apparent by Perry’s sire abilities—he can scent emotions.
 In a way, this gives a deeper insight into Aria’s character, as we see her emotions both from her chapters and from Perry’s interpretations of her feelings.
 As the two journey across the land to find Aria’s mother and Perry’s nephew, their relationship grows.
 Things begin rocky and eventually blossom into young love.
 The transition seemed a little too fast and lacking in believability.

 I also would have liked to see more of the realms.
-Through the course of the book, Rossi has Aria fling around terms like “in the real,” and while the words themselves fill out her world, we don’t see the realms until several chapters in.
-I guess I would have just liked it if the story started earlier.
-Rossi fills in the pre-chapter 1 events in such good detail.
-I wanted to see them.
-It would have given me a framework for the world and made even more prominent the differences between Aria and Perry.
+Through the course of the book, Rossi has Aria fling around terms like “in the real,” and while the words themselves fill out her world, we don’t see anything of the realms until several chapters into the action.